Heat Resistant Glass

 Will a heat gun work in melting glass?

-The heating aspect of a heat gun becomes very hot when it is used.
+The heating aspect of a heat gun becomes very hot when used.
 A heat gun operates at lower airspeeds and produces temperatures as high as 1,200° F, which is enough heat to melt different types of glass.

 At what temp does glass crack?

-When a windowpane or typical float glass is heated at first, it is more likely to crack when the temperature reaches between 150 – 200° C.
+When a windowpane or typical float glass is heated at first, it is more likely to crack when the temperature reaches 150 – 200° C.

-How to prevent it from breaking?
+How to prevent the glass from breaking?